 The good news is that it’s now easier to get an amateur radio licence than ever before!
 Years ago, anyone interested in becoming a radio amateur was required to take complex tests involving electronics theory, radio construction and in most cases, learn Morse code.

-Things have changed here in the UK, making it considerably easier for newcomers to get into the hobby.
-You can now get started with an entry-level Foundation Licence in a few weeks.
-On this page, we explain more about getting on-air with a ham radio Foundation Licence:
+Things have changed here in the UK, making it considerably easier for newcomers to get started in the amateur radio hobby.

 The Foundation Licence?